-2) Nymphs feed on plant fluids which they accesses thanks to the egg-nest groove made by their mothers.
+2) Nymphs feed on plant fluids which they access thanks to the egg-nest groove made by their mothers.

 3) They leave the groove, and drift to the ground.
-Their decent to the ground doesn’t hurt them because they weigh so little.
+Their descent to the ground doesn’t hurt them because they weigh so little.

 4) Once on the ground, they dig into the soil until they find small rootlets, from which they will feed.

 6) and establish a cell…